Write to your federal government officials

 View example of Concert Poster.

 Set up an epilepsy information station at your workplace or local community centre.
 Download Purple Day materials from the Media page or create your own.
 Contact firstname.lastname@example.org if you have questions.

 Did your city or town receive a Purple Day Proclamation from a local politician?
 Why not host a party where the official proclamation can be read and celebrated.

 Organize a contest to get your colleagues involved in Purple Day.
 Host a poster colouring contest at school or a purple costume contest at your work place.
 The most purple wins!

 View example of colouring contest flyer.

 Plan a silent auction to raise epilepsy awareness and help your local epilepsy organization.
 Don’t have a local organization?
-Help our global Purple Day sponsors – Epilepsy Association of The Maritimes in Canada and The Anita Kaufmann Foundation in the USA.
+Help our global Purple Day sponsor – Epilepsy Association of The Maritimes in Canada.

 Sponsored Sporting Event

 Are you a sports fan?
 Why not send a request to your favourite major or minor league sports team to host a Purple Day game!